Velko/8-bit-CPU/README.md

 -------------

 One of the sources of instability in Ben's version is RC-circuit used as an edge detector in RAM module.
-A common technique is to isolate the circuit so that it does not send spikes back in clock line.
+A common technique is to isolate the circuit using extra logic gates, so that it does not send spikes back in clock line.
 I, however, decided to eliminate the need for edge detection completely.
 The thing with RAM is that it will keep loading the value all the time while Write Enable line is enabled.
 If inputs change, the last value will be stored, which may not be one we want if Write Enable is disabled on same moment as other control lines starts to change.
 Ben solved it using edge detector circuit, I went in another direction and introduced a "dead time" between moment when primary clock line goes low and inverted clock rises.

-By introducing a counter (could have been anything that can divide the frequency) and few NOR gates on the *clock module* I generate two 25% duty-cycle clock signals, that are offset by half of the cycle.
+Added a counter (could have been anything that can divide the frequency) and few NOR gates on the *clock module* I generate two 25% duty-cycle clock signals, that are offset by half of the cycle.
 It looks like this:

 ![q-clock](./doc/q-clock.png)